Inside the scorched towns of Talent and Phoenix, Ore.

 Mason Trinca for The Washington Post

-Though there are cores of fires are burning in California, here in Oregon, which is a small fraction of the size, authorities are fighting more than 35 fires across the state.
+Though there are scores of fires are burning in California, here in Oregon, which is a small fraction of the size, as of midweek authorities were fighting more than 35 fires across the state.
 This is unusual for the Pacific Northwest, and it comes at the beginning of a fire season that across the West has been cropping up earlier as a result of wet winters followed abruptly by dry heat and wind.

 Mason Trinca for The Washington Post